-tplink platform allows you to detect presence by looking at connected devices to a TP-Link device.
-This includes the ArcherC9 line.
+tplink platform allows you to detect presence by looking at connected devices to a TP-Link router.

 TP-Link devices typically only allow one login at a time to the admin console.
-This component will count torwards your one allowed login.
-Depending on how aggressively you configure device_tracker you may not be able to access the admin console of your TP-Link device without first stopping Home Assistant (and waiting a few minutes for the session to timeout) before you’ll be able to login.
+This component will count towards your one allowed login.
+Depending on how aggressively you configure device_tracker you may not be able to access the admin console of your TP-Link device without first stopping Home Assistant.
+Home Assistant takes a few seconds to login, collect data, and log out.
+If you log into the admin console manually, remember to log out so that Home Assistant can log in again.

 # Example configuration.yaml entry device_tracker: - platform: tplink host: YOUR_ROUTER_IP username: YOUR_ADMIN_USERNAME password: YOUR_ADMIN_PASSWORD